Crescent Petroleum: World Records

 Crescent Petroleum has earned several operational world records including the deepest short radius horizontal section drilled and the deepest slim hole to be cased by expandable casing in 1992.

 Corporate structure

 Overview of corporate structure

 The Iraqi family business group is led by Chairman Hamid Jafar with his two sons as key executives.
 Majid Jafar is Vice-Chairman of Crescent Group and Chief Executive Officer of Crescent Petroleum while Badr Jafar is Managing Director of Crescent Group, President of Crescent Petroleum, and Chief Executive Officer of Crescent Enterprises.

 Current operations

-Crescent Petroleum has current operations in the United Arab Emirates (UAE) and the Kurdistan Region of Iraq (KRI), and interests in Egypt through its affiliate Dana Gas.
+Crescent Petroleum has current operations in the UAE and the Kurdistan Region of Iraq (KRI), and interests in Egypt through its affiliate Dana Gas.
 The company is headquartered in the UAE and has international offices in the UK and throughout Iraq.
 It currently operates in Iraq and the UAE.

 Iraq

 Crescent Petroleum has had a continuous presence in Baghdad for 30 years and has a special commitment to the country because of the Jafar family's roots.
 The company has offices in Erbil and Sulaymaniyah in northern Iraq.

 In the 1990s, Crescent Petroleum was invited to negotiate contracts for the development of ten large oil fields with reserves between one and ten billion barrels of oil and nine blocks in the western desert.
 In 2005, Crescent Petroleum signed a Memorandum of Understanding (MoU) with the Iraqi Oil Exploration Company (OEC), a division of the Iraq's Ministry of Oil, detailing a multi-level cooperation and an appraisal study for one of the existing giant oil fields in southern Iraq.
 Crescent Petroleum agreed to train personnel from the Ministry of Oil and affiliated companies and helped in the process of implementing the appraisal study.
 In order to also execute the other details of the MoU effectively, Crescent Petroleum and the Ministry of Oil have set up a Joint Steering Committee for technical cooperation, which also coordinates Crescent Petroleum's involvement in the development of the Ratawi oil field, a major oil field (over 10 billion barrels of estimated capacity) in southern Iraq that Crescent Petroleum explored in earlier studies.

 In April 2018, during Iraq's fifth bidding round, the Government of Iraq awarded Crescent Petroleum three oil and gas concessions, Gilabat-Qumar and Khashim Ahmer-Injana in Diyala Governorate and Khidhr Al Mai in the south of Iraq.
 The contracts were initialled and are awaiting signature, following which the company will invest in developing the fields.